reschjonas/Entropia/TECHNICAL_OVERVIEW.md

 ## 9. Future Work

 * Replace KV store with a small DHT or introduce a rendezvous server.
-* Improve NAT traversal (ICE, TURN).
+* Add support for group chats (e.g., using a protocol like MLS).
-* Add optional QUIC transport for reliability.
+* Add optional persistence for chat history.
 * Formal security audit.
+* Create a graphical user interface (GUI).